Safin-Ahmed/extractify/README.md

    - Open <code>chrome://extensions/</code>
    - Enable Developer mode
    - Click Load unpacked and select the extension directory
-3. Make sure the backend server is running (Required)
+3. Make sure the backend server is running (Required).
+For details go to the server directory of this project.

 <br />